 Under IAS 20, a company recognises a government grant when it has reasonable assurance that it will comply with the relevant conditions and the grant will be received.
 A company recognises a government grant in profit or loss on a systematic basis and in line with its recognition of the expenses that the grant is intended to compensate.
 [Insights 4.3.40]

 Government assistance in the form of benefits that may impact a company’s taxable profit or its income tax liability – e.g. tax reliefs for certain types of income, additional tax deductions, a reduced tax rate or an extended period to use tax losses carried forward – are generally accounted for under IAS 12 Income Taxes, not IAS 20.

-For example, if a government plans to amend income tax legislation to reduce corporate tax rates, then a company recognises and measures the effect of the amendment in accordance with the detailed requirements of IAS 12.
+For example, if a government amends income tax legislation to reduce corporate tax rates, then a company recognises and measures the effect of the amendment in accordance with the detailed requirements of IAS 12.
 This includes considering whether any deferred tax assets are recoverable .
-A company accounts for the change in tax rate only when the amendment to the legislation is substantively enacted.
+A company accounts for the change in tax rate only when the amendment to the legislation is enacted or substantively enacted.
 [Insights 3.13.480]

 Government ownership interests